i5hi/julie/README.md

 1. correct-tooling:

 Our primary focus is on creating correct `lib` tools for all the provided authentication methods.
 This is the core of the project and also the easiest way to contribute as they are independently testable units.
-All lib units must return  `Result` types and properly handle errors and not panic.

 2. async-server:

-We want to create a correct implementation of our chosen http server library (warp) and create an async friendly http service. `async` in rust is still new to us and we are certainly not using it as effectively as we could.
+We want to create a correct implementation of our chosen http server library (warp). async in rust is still new to us and we are certainly not using it as effectively as we could.
+Currently the `lib` and `auth/core` of the julie is not async, only `handlers` and `daemon.rs`.

 3. database-interface: finally, it would be nice to decouple `sled` from the storage model and allow using either `SQL` or external storage like `Hasicorp Vault`.
+The `auth/core` should essentially take a data store interface as input and be able to update and verify against any datastore that implements the storage interface.

 ### known bugs